• OPEN AN ACCOUNT

 The Company is in compliance with the statutory requirements under both the Companies Act and the Listing Regulations and all the information provided to the Directors are very wholesome.

 The information provided for the meetings were clear, concise and comprehensive to facilitate detailed discussions and periodic external presentations on specific areas well supplemented the management inputs.
-The emerging e-technology was duly incorporated in the overall review of the board.
+The emerging e-technology was duly incorporated in the overall review of the Board.

 Key Managerial Personnel (KMP)